bmorein1977-dev/capera-portfolio/replit.md

 ## Job Roles & Skills Matrix
 The platform includes comprehensive job role management with extended fields and multi-client support.
 Role Elements link job roles to competency elements, and an API endpoint retrieves all elements for a role.
 A normalization function handles role string variations for consistent authorization.
 An admin interface supports CRUD operations for job roles and element assignment via a dual-column picklist.
 When a user is assigned a job role, the system automatically assigns all linked competence elements as "not_yet_competent" assessment records, avoiding duplicates.

+## Level-Based Competency Assignment System
+A sophisticated level-based assignment system allows administrators to assign specific proficiency levels (Basic, Intermediate, Advanced) of competency elements to different job roles.
+This enables precise skills management where, for example, a Trainee role can be assigned only the Basic level of a competency, while a Lead Technician receives the Advanced level.
+The system includes:
+- **Database Schema**: Two new tables (`competency_levels` and `role_element_levels`) support hierarchical level management
+- **Storage Layer**: Complete CRUD operations for managing levels and role-level assignments
+- **API Endpoints**: RESTful routes for competency levels (`/api/competency-levels`) and role-element-level assignments (`/api/role-element-levels`) with bulk operation support
+- **Flexible Architecture**: Supports custom level naming and ordering, accommodating 1, 3, or 4-level proficiency systems
+- **Assessment Integration**: Framework ready for level-specific assessment creation (frontend integration pending)

 ## Manual User Management
 The system supports manual user creation via an admin interface, capturing comprehensive candidate data.
 Administrators can assign assessors to candidates/trainees.
 User deletion supports both individual and bulk soft deletion (marking as inactive).
 A developer-only impersonation system allows testing as different user roles.